Low Pin Count: Serialized interrupts

-The devices can synchronize at the first step because the line can only be driven low for two or more consecutive clocks by the host: no other device drives it low for more than one clock.
-The host recognizes the sources of the interrupts by watching the line while counting the number of clocks: if it sees the SERIRQ line being driven low at the eighteenth clock, then IRQ 18/3=6 is asserted.
+The devices can recognize the beginning of the frame because only the host will ever drive the line low for more than one cycle.
+The host identifies the interrupt by counting the number of clocks cycles: if it sees the SERIRQ line driven low at the eighteenth clock, then IRQ 18/3=6 is asserted.

+The number of interrupt slots is system-specific, with 17 being a typical number: 16 ISA-compatible interrupts (IRQ0–IRQ15), plus NMI.

+After the final interrupt slot, the host appends a "stop" signal consisting of two or three low cycles followed by two turnaround cycles.

-The above is the continuous mode, where the host initiates the protocol.
-In the quiet mode, a device requests interruption by driving SERIRQ low for a clock.
+In "continuous" mode, the host periodically initiates a new packet.
+There is also a "quiet" mode in which a device requests a new packet by driving SERIRQ low for one clock cycle.
 The host then continues driving the line low for the other seven clocks.
 From this point on, the protocol is the same.
-In both modes, the number of clocks of the initial synchronization pulse may range from four to eight.

-At the beginning, the protocol works in continuous mode.
-At the end of each complete bus transaction (after the host has driven SERIRQ low and then waited for all devices to send interrupt requests) the host sends a final message: it drives the SERIRQ line low for two or three clocks depending on the mode that will be used in the next transaction.

-The advantage of using serialized interrupts over the traditional mechanism is that only the single SERIRQ line is necessary (apart from the clock, which is present anyway), not a line for each interrupt level.
+The mode is controlled by the length of the host's stop signal at the end of each packet.
+If it consists of three clocks of low signal, continuous mode follows and only the host may begin a new packet.
+If the stop signal consists of two low clocks, quiet mode follows and any device may initiate an interrupt packet.

-LPC non-ISA cycles
+LPC non-ISA transactions

-START field values other than 0000 are used to indicate various non-ISA-compatible transfers.
+START field values other than 0000 or 1111 are used to indicate various non-ISA-compatible transfers.
 The supported transfers are: